 Table 1 of Category A lists the types of projects eligible for DWSRF funding.
-A project must be assigned points from Category A to be eligible for ranking; points assigned from the remaining categories are in addition to the points received in Category A. Priority points are assigned only if the project scope includes actual repair, rehabilitation, or correction of a problem or improvement clearly related to priority Category A. Projects that include multiple elements, as listed in priority Category A, receive priority points for the highest rated element in that category.
-Individual projects cannot receive points in Category A for multiple elements.
-Projects for the same water system involving multiple elements with unrelated scopes are separated and priority points assigned accordingly for each project.
+A project must be assigned points from Category A to be eligible for ranking; points assigned from the remaining categories are in addition to the points received in Category A. Priority points are assigned only if the project scope includes actual repair, rehabilitation, or correction of a problem or improvement clearly related to priority Category A. Projects that include multiple elements, as listed in priority Category A, are separately listed by the elements involved and priority points assigned for each element.